13 Awesome Things To Do In Bristol, UK As Told By A Resident

 St Nicholas Market

-The market can be enchanting at night… // Photo: Laura O.
+The market can be enchanting at night. // Photo: Laura O.

-Named Britain’s best large indoor market in 2016, St Nicholas market is home to the largest collection of independent retailers in the city.
+Named Britain’s best large indoor market in 2016, St Nicholas Market is home to the largest collection of independent retailers in the city.

 Food is a huge draw for those coming to check out the market and with so many options to choose from, I’ll give you a few local favourites to narrow it down.

 Check out Eatchu for award-winning dumplings, Ah Toots for tea and cake to solve all of the world’s problems, and Eat A Pitta for the best falafel around (or at least in the market).
-You can learn more about St Nicholas Market here.

-Bristol Harbourside + Whapping Wharf
+Bristol Harbourside + Wapping Wharf

-A perfect day at the Harbourside… // Photo: Laura O.
+A perfect day at the Harbourside. // Photo: Laura O.

 Full of life on any given day, it’s the perfect place to be – especially on a sunny afternoon.